Outdoor Education Director

 Nice to have

-• Experience coaching athletics, leading wilderness or experiential programs, managing camps, or overseeing youth programs at scale with cohort management and outcome measurement
+• Background in coaching athletics, leading wilderness or experiential programs, directing camps, or managing youth programs at a scale requiring cohort management and outcome measurement

-• Transitioned from classroom teaching to program development or operations in different capacities: EdTech, tutoring services, youth-focused nonprofits, or school intervention programs
+• Transitioned from classroom teaching to program leadership in a different capacity: EdTech, tutoring organizations, youth nonprofits, or school-based intervention teams

-• Early-career history of strong individual performance—academic, athletic, or professional—prior to entering leadership roles
+• Record of exceptional personal performance early in your career—academic, athletic, or professional—prior to entering leadership roles

-• Conviction that the conventional education model is ineffective and personal commitment to reimagining it
+• Conviction that the conventional education model is failing and personal commitment to reimagining it

 Meet a successful candidate